mpv-player/mpv/DOCS/man/af.rst

     .. admonition:: Example

         ``mpv --af=sub=100:4 --audio-channels=5 media.avi``
-            Would add a subwoofer channel with a cutoff frequency of 100Hz to output channel 4.
+            Would add a subwoofer channel with a cutoff frequency of 100 Hz to output channel 4.

 ``center``